-Click the image to see our photo of the day at its full size.
+Click on the image to see what we thought of today’s photo of the day.

 This terrific shot captures the fight over food between a silver-backed jackal and a Cape Vulture.
 A great bit of wildlife photography.

 Last week, in the first installment of our new series on the many ways to make money from photography, we told you about how to sell your photos online via stock photo agencies.
 This week we’ll leave the internet behind and look at one of the more traditional ways of making money from photography: running a workshop.